 Like most athletes in this article, Thomas also does band-resisted lateral shuffles to improve his lateral quickness.

-King James, blessed with a tremendous amount of natural ability, also works extremely hard to stay in top physical shape.
+King James is blessed with a tremendous amount of natural ability but he also works extremely hard to stay in top physical shape.

-LeBron uses just about every type of exercise imaginable in his training from band squats to jump rope to pull ups to boxing to pilates.
+LeBron uses just about every type of exercise imaginable in his training from band squats to jump rope to pull ups to boxing and pilates.

 Like Kyrie, LeBron also uses the Versa climber for conditioning on top of different on-court conditioning drills.